geneontology/minerva/specs/owl-model.md

 IRI.

 Additionally, axioms within the evidence part of the model can be annotated.
-For example, the is-about edge between a publication individual and the evidence it is about can be refined by providing *span* information:
+For example, the has-supporting-reference edge between a evidence individual and the publication can be refined by providing *span* information:

 ```
-Individual: <pmid:nnnnn>
+Individual: <e>
-  Type: IAO:0000311
+  Type: E
   Facts:
-     has-span: "spanNNN"
+   evidence-with-support-from: <w>
-   is-about: <e>
+   has-span: "spanNNN" has-supporting-reference: <pmid:nnnnn>
 ```

 Here span is a TextPressoCentral construct representing a portion of